-Feedback is a subtle method of letting you know that whatever you’ve been doing isn’t working, and it usually begins with a “I” statement: “I was a little uneasy when I noticed your new sweater since I’m worried about whether we’ll be able to pay our bills this month.”
+Feedback is a subtle way of letting you know that whatever you’ve been doing isn’t working, and it usually begins with an “I” statement: “I was a little uneasy when I noticed your new sweater since I’m worried about whether we’ll be able to pay our bills this month.”

 Constant criticism from the one person you love can lead to a breakdown, therefore this is a severe problem in your relationship that must be handled right away.